OctopusDeploy/Issues/docs/CONTRIBUTING.internal.md

 Different teams across Octopus use the public issues in this repository for the following purposes:

-- **Engineers**: Use public issues for linking Pull Requests only.
-This helps with automatically release note generation.
+- **Engineers**: Use public issues for linking Pull Requests.
+This helps with automatic release note generation.
 - **Support** and **Customer Success** teams:
   - If you want someone to address an issue, you still need to bring it to the attention of the appropriate team internally, for example, via the requests channel of a Quick Reaction Force.
   - Use public issues to aid communication with customers while waiting on a possible fix.
 Customers can subscribe to these GitHub issues, you can use them to collate and track relevant support tickets, and publish workarounds for multiple customers in a single place.